kjosib/sophie/docs/tech/gc.rst

 A simple generational collector:

-The concept is to use the Cheney allocator for the nursery, kept at a suitable fraction the size of L1 cache.
+The concept is to use the bump allocator for the nursery, kept at a suitable fraction the size of L1 cache.
 Most allocations are filled right from the stack, so there's no need for a write barrier most of the time.
 Writes that require a barrier are statically knowable: actor updates and forced thunks.